Skip to main content

 1. The selection of Kaplan locations is based on a number of key factors, one being accessibility and the proximity of local transport networks to minimise the environmental impact of travel and to discourage the use of private vehicles.
 Our location web pages include cycling information (such as bike storage and local cycling routes) as well as public transport information.
 We also have an employee Cycle to Work scheme.
 We conduct an annual employee travel survey to measure the emissions caused by staff commuting.

-2. For new builds and refurbishment of our buildings Kaplan adopts the Royal Institute of Chartered Surveyors approved SKA rating to assess fit-out projects against a set of sustainability good practice criteria.
+2. For new Purpose Builds and Refurbishments of our buildings Kaplan adopts the Royal Institute of Chartered Surveyors approved SKA rating to assess fit-out projects against a set of sustainability good practice criteria.

 3. We perform annual environmental reviews for all our properties